-Final Report explaining the December 8, 2014 amendment providing for the advice required to be given concerning possible forfeiture of the deposit published with the Court's Order 44 Pa.B. (, 2014).
+Report explaining the proposed changes to Rule 535 concerning retention of bail to be applied to fees, fines, costs, and restitution published for comment at 42 Pa.B.
+6253 (October 6, 2012); Supplemental Report explaining the revised proposed amendment providing for the advice required to be given concerning possible forfeiture of the deposit published for comment at 44 Pa.B. (, 2014).

 RULE 535.
-RECEIPT FOR DEPOSIT; RETURN OR RETENTION OF DEPOSIT.
+RECEIPT FOR DEPOSIT; RETURN OF DEPOSIT.

 - (A) Any deposit of cash in satisfaction of a monetary condition of bail shall be given to the issuing authority, the clerk of courts, or another official designated by the president judge by local rule pursuant to Rule 117(C).
 The issuing authority, clerk, or other official who accepts the deposit shall give the depositor an itemized receipt, and shall note on the bail bond the amount deposited and the name of the person who made the deposit.
 The defendant shall sign the bail bond, and be given a copy of the signed bail bond. - (1) When the issuing authority accepts a deposit of bail, the issuing authority shall note on the docket transcript the amount deposited and the name of the person who made the deposit.
-The issuing authority shall have the deposit, the docket transcript, and a copy of the bail bond delivered to the clerk of courts. - (2) When another official is designated by the president judge to accept a bail deposit, that official shall deliver the deposit and the bail bond to either the issuing authority, who shall proceed as provided in paragraph (A)(1), or the clerk of courts, who shall proceed as provided in paragraph (A)(3). - (3) When the clerk of courts accepts the deposit, the clerk shall note in the list of docket entries the amount deposited and the name of the person who made the deposit, and shall place the bail bond in the criminal case file. - [(4) At the time bail is being deposited, no inquiry shall be made of the depositor whether he or she consents to have the deposit retained to be applied toward the defendant's fines, costs, or restitution, if any.] - (B) When the deposit is the percentage cash bail authorized by Rule 528, the depositor shall be notified that by signing the bail bond, the depositor becomes a surety for the defendant and is liable for the full amount of the monetary condition in the event the defendant fails to appear or comply as required by these rules and that, if the defendant is the named depositor, the amount otherwise returnable may be used to pay and satisfy any outstanding restitution, fees, fines, and costs owed by the defendant as a result of a sentence imposed in the court case for which the deposit is being made. - (C) The clerk of courts shall place all cash bail deposits in a bank or other depository approved by the court and shall keep records of all deposits. - (D) Unless a motion is filed pursuant to paragraph (E), [W]within 20 days of the full and final disposition of the case, the deposit shall be returned to the depositor, less any bail-related fees or commissions authorized by law, and the reasonable costs, if any, of administering the percentage cash bail program.
+The issuing authority shall have the deposit, the docket transcript, and a copy of the bail bond delivered to the clerk of courts. - (2) When another official is designated by the president judge to accept a bail deposit, that official shall deliver the deposit and the bail bond to either the issuing authority, who shall proceed as provided in paragraph (A)(1), or the clerk of courts, who shall proceed as provided in paragraph (A)(3). - (3) When the clerk of courts accepts the deposit, the clerk shall note in the list of docket entries the amount deposited and the name of the person who made the deposit, and shall place the bail bond in the criminal case file. - [(4) At the time bail is being deposited, no inquiry shall be made of the depositor whether he or she consents to have the deposit retained to be applied toward the defendant's fines, costs, or restitution, if any.] - (B) When the deposit is the percentage cash bail authorized by Rule 528, the depositor shall be notified that by signing the bail bond, the depositor becomes a surety for the defendant and is liable for the full amount of the monetary condition in the event the defendant fails to appear or comply as required by these rules and that, if the defendant is the named depositor, the amount otherwise returnable may be used to pay and satisfy any outstanding restitution, fees, fines, and costs owed by the defendant as a result of a sentence imposed in the court case for which the deposit is being made. - (C) The clerk of courts shall place all cash bail deposits in a bank or other depository approved by the court and shall keep records of all deposits. - (D) Unless the court has issued an order issued pursuant to paragraph (E), [W]within 20 days of the full and final disposition of the case, the deposit shall be returned to the depositor, less any bail-related fees or commissions authorized by law, and the reasonable costs, if any, of administering the percentage cash bail program.